YaroslavVolvach/ShopStore/README.md

 "npm i" to install dependencies

-"npm start" to start project in local host
+"npm develop" to start project in local host

-"npm run deploy" to deploy project to GitHub Post

 ## Credits